nathanwentworth/anilist-to-mal/README.md

 # Anilist to MAL
 Anilist to MAL is a simple python tool that lets you export your anime list from [AniList](https://anilist.co) to [MyAnimeList](https://myanimelist.net).

+## Changes of this fork

+* This version allows to export a **specific list** (with -l option) created in your Anilist profile in order to export only the contents of this list and not full list.
+(Only implemented for XML format)

 ## Usage
 This app requires [Python 3](https://www.python.org/downloads/) and [Python Requests](http://docs.python-requests.org/en/master/).